 “There are plenty of recommendations on how to get out of trouble cheaply and fast.
 Most of them come down to this: Deny your responsibility.”
 Although a US Representative, he also served in the Navy in World War II, where he earned the Silver Star.
 He is one of four people to have served in four elected federal offices: Representative, Senator, Vice President, and President.
-He was the first president to be sworn in on airplane, although it was not in flight.
-He was the first, and only president to be sworn in by a woman and on Texas soil.
+He was the first president to be sworn in on an airplane, although it was not in flight.
+The airplane was on Texas soil, making him the only president sworn-in in Texas.
+He was the first and only president to be sworn in by a woman.
 He is Lyndon Baines Johnson, 36th President of the United States, serving from November 22, 1963, until January 20, 1969.
 Lyndon was born on August 27, 1908, near Stonewall, Texas.

-From April 10, 1937, until January 3, 1949, Lyndon was a United States Representative, and became trusted by President Franklin Roosevelt.
+From April 10, 1937, until January 3, 1949, Lyndon was a United States Representative and became trusted by President Franklin Roosevelt.
 Lyndon supported Roosevelt’s New Deal plan and supplied Roosevelt with information regarding internal politics in Texas.
 After the United States entered World War II following the attack on Pearl Harbor, Lyndon joined the Naval Reserve and asked for a combat assignment.
-He was denied, but later given a special assignment by President Roosevelt to report on the conditions in the Southwest Pacific, where his plane was allegedly shot at by the Japanese.
+He was denied but later given a special assignment by President Roosevelt to report on the conditions in the Southwest Pacific, where his plane was allegedly shot at by the Japanese.
 This claim is disputed by the various members of the flight crew.

 In 1948, Lyndon was elected as a US Senator in a highly controversial election, with charges of fraud on all sides.
 Lyndon quickly advanced in the Senate, due in large part to his ability to form friendships with the older Senators.
 From 1951 to 1953, Lyndon served as Senate majority whip.
 In January 1953, Lyndon was elected Senate minority leader, the most junior senator to ever hold the position.
 In 1954, Lyndon’s party regained power in the Senate and Lyndon became Senate majority leader.

-On November 22, 1963, immediately following the assassination of John F. Kennedy, Lyndon Johnson was sworn in as President of the United States by US District Judge Sarah T. Hughes aboard Air Force One.
-As no Bible was onboard, Lyndon was sworn in using a Roman Catholic missal (a book containing instructions for mass) found in Kennedy’s desk.
-Lyndon then immediately returned to Washington DC, to show a smooth transition of power for the grieving nation.
+On November 22, 1963, immediately following the assassination of John F. Kennedy, Lyndon was sworn in as President of the United States by US District Judge Sarah T. Hughes aboard Air Force One.
+There was no Bible was onboard, so Lyndon used a Roman Catholic missal (a book containing instructions for mass) found in Kennedy’s desk for his swearing in.
+President Lyndon Johnson then immediately returned to Washington DC, to show a smooth transition of power for the grieving nation.
 His quick actions called some to question him as being too eager to assume power.

 During his Presidency, Lyndon increased the number of soldiers on the ground in Vietnam.
 Lyndon also gained permission to use military force without consulting the Senate.
 As his presidency wore on, public support for Lyndon and his policies, especially regarding Vietnam, continued to decline.
 His waning popularity and uncertain health prompted him to announce that he would not be seeking another term as President, although he was eligible since he served less than 24 months of Kennedy’s term.

 In January 1969, Lyndon left Washington and returned home to Stonewall, Texas.
-After leaving office, Lyndon embarked on what some historians have called a self destructive path, indulging in cigarettes and gaining weight.
+After leaving office, Lyndon embarked on what some historians have called a self-destructive path, indulging in cigarettes and gaining weight.
 He died at his ranch on January 22, 1973, following a massive heart attack.
 He was 64 years of age.

 Happy Birthday Mr. President!